MTC History

 MTC seeks out creative partnerships to reach new artists and new audiences, joining with Laura Pels Productions to produce a new translation of lauded French writer Jean-Claude Carriere’s La Terrasse.

-MTC co-produces Conor McPherson’s Olivier-winning The Weir on Broadway.
+MTC co-produces the American premiere of Conor McPherson’s Olivier-winning The Weir on Broadway.

 Peter J. Solomon becomes Chairman of the Board.